 How does conanair achieve predictive maintenance?
 Recall that predictive maintenance is about providing maintenance to a machine on a specified basis.
 As explained, conanair takes a real-time measurement of the vibration behavior of the machine.
 Based on the vibration, it will notify the business if outliers occur.

-Conanair can also utilize the collected CSV data as raw data needed by CMMS tools.
+conanair can also utilize the collected CSV data as raw data needed by CMMS tools.
 CMMS tools will become more common in the future, but there are not many devices that can collect raw data, and conanair is an inexpensive and easy way to collect that data.
 If you are interested in looking at raw data, have been looking for a way to collect raw data, or would like more details, please contact us through the contact form!